aehall26/EcologicalGenomics/EcologicalGenomicsNotebook.md

 ```
 #!/bin/bash

-# this sceipt calls the R1 and R2 reads for each individual in the population
+# this script calls the R1 and R2 reads for each individual in the population
 # bwa maps reads to the reference genome
-# options are preceeded by a - (see tutorial for specific description of the code)
+# options are preceded by a - (see tutorial for specific description of the code)
 ref="/data/project_data/RS_ExomeSeq/ReferenceGenomes/Pabies1.0-genome_reduced.fa"
 # Write a loop to map each individual within my population
 for forward in ${input}*_R1.cl.pd.fq